Soontao/cds-mysql/docs/ADVANCED_USAGE.md

 ### Database User

-for the database user which configured in credential, at least it should have the permission to perform SQL and DML.
+for the database user which configured in credential, at least, it should have the permission to perform SQL and DML.

 if the `multi-tenancy` or `mtxs` is enabled, the user need the permission to `CREATE/DROP DATABASE` and other DDL permission.